makrai/notes/liu2205-ia3-few-shot-param-eff-finet.md

   Mohit Bansal, Colin Raffel
 NeurIPS 2022 arXiv:2205.05638 [cs.LG]

+# Abstract

 * Few-shot in-context learning (ICL)
   * enables pre-trained language models to perform a previously-unseen task
-  * without any gradient-based training by feeding
+  * without any gradient-based training
   * a small number of training examples as part of the input
   * incurs [-val jár] substantial computational, memory, and storage costs because it involves processing all of the training examples at every pred
-* Parameter-efficient fine-tuning (PEFT) (eg adapter modules, prompt tuning, sparse update methods, etc) offers an alternative paradigm where
+* Parameter-efficient fine-tuning (PEFT, eg adapter modules, prompt tuning, sparse update methods, etc) offers an alternative paradigm
   * a small set of parameters are trained to perform the new task
 * we rigorously compare few-shot ICL and PEFT
   * PEFT offers better accuracy as well as dramatically lower computation costs